Chinampas (album)

-Brief background
+Background

 Chinampas was recorded at Doodlehums Studio in London on November 16 and 17, 1987, in sessions that overlapped with the recording of the spoken sections of Tzotzil/Mummers/Tzotzil, which also feature Taylor's poetry.
 According to Taylor, Chinampas is "about those extraordinary Aztecs", whom he referred to as his "distant relatives".
 Unlike other Taylor albums, on Chinampas the title of each track is simply its duration in minutes and seconds.

 When asked how much of Chinampas was improvised, Taylor replied: "None of it.
 What was improvised were the instruments.
 What is also improvised is how the voice is used."
 In response to a series of questions regarding the overdubbing process, including "Do you hear all the voices at once, all the sounds?
 How do you go about layering sounds?", Taylor traced his influences back to his youth: "when I was like ten or eleven years old, mother... took me to hear all the bands.
 So that when I would come home, and I'd go into my room, I would imitate with my voice.
 I would make orchestral sounds, I would hear all of this in my head.
 I could make certain sounds that would be the trumpet, certain sounds would be the saxophone."